kindone/cppproptest/doc/Combinators.md

 	});
 	```

-However, using `filter` for generating values with complex dependency results in many generated values that do not meet the constraint to be discarded.
-Therefore it's usually not recommended for that purpose.
+However, using `filter` for generating values with complex dependency may result in many generated values that do not meet the constraint to be discarded and retried.
+Therefore it's usually not recommended for that purpose if the ratio of discarded values is high.

 ## Utility methods in standard generators